 If you are planning to move stock on Gypsy Day, you may need consent to move your cattle along the road.
-To check if you do, more information and an online application form are available at www.selwyn.govt.nz/stock.
-A free Council guide for farmers on droving stock is available at Selwyn libraries.
+It is free to apply for a consent and have this processed.
+To check if you need consent, more information and an online application form are available at www.selwyn.govt.nz/stock.
+A free Council guide for farmers on droving stock is also available at Selwyn libraries.